rust-lang/rust-forge/README.md

 ## Link checking

 On CI, we automatically check if all intra-doc links in the Forge Markdown files are valid.
-If you would like to perform this check locally, install `mdbook-linkcheck` using `cargo install mdbook-linkcheck@0.7.7 --locked` and then simply run `mdbook build` or `mdbook serve`.
+If you would like to perform this check locally, install `mdbook-linkcheck2` using `cargo install mdbook-linkcheck2@0.11.0 --locked` and then simply run `mdbook build` or `mdbook serve`.

 ## Blacksmith